Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 18 Oktober 2025 18.20.39 UTC
+- WIB: Sabtu, 18 Oktober 2025 19.50.03 UTC
-- WITA: Sabtu, 18 Oktober 2025 19.20.39 UTC
+- WITA: Sabtu, 18 Oktober 2025 20.50.03 UTC
-- WIT: Sabtu, 18 Oktober 2025 20.20.39 UTC
+- WIT: Sabtu, 18 Oktober 2025 21.50.03 UTC

 Kutipan Inspiratif:
-"A true friend unbosoms freely, advises justly, assists readily, adventures boldly, takes all patiently, defends courageously, and continues a friend unchangeably."
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

-Kategori: friendship
+Kategori: technology